Savith-02/lstm-tweet-emotion-classifier/README.md

 The project is divided into several steps:

 1. **Data Preprocessing**: The tweets are cleaned and tokenized.
-Stop words are removed and some are reduced into more simpler terms.
+Stop tweets are removed and some reduced into more simpler terms.

 2. **Word Embeddings**: Word embeddings are generated using the GloVe (Global Vectors for Word Representation) model.
 These embeddings are used to convert the words in the tweets to vectors that can be used as input to the LSTM model.
 The GloVe model used is `glove.twitter.27B.50d`, which was trained on Twitter data and can be downloaded from the [Stanford NLP Group's website](https://nlp.stanford.edu/projects/glove/).